Ph.D., Texas A&M University

 Amanda K. Baumle is an Associate Professor of Sociology at the University of Houston.
 She received her J.D. from the University of Texas at Austin and her Ph.D. from Texas A&M University.
 Her research and teaching are focused in the areas of demography and the sociology of law, with a focus on issues involving gender and sexual orientation.
 She employs both quantitative and qualitative methodologies in her research.

 Dr. Baumle has authored and edited books, articles, and book chapters examining issues of inequality and discrimination, as well as the manner in which the law might be activated as a means to challenge existing inequalities.
-In particular, she has published articles in journals such as Social Forces, Social Science Research, and Social Science Quarterly, which examine demographic outcomes based on sexual orientation.
+In particular, she has published articles in journals such as Social Forces, Social Science Research, Journal of Marriage and Family, and Social Science Quarterly, which examine demographic outcomes based on sexual orientation.
 She is the author of Sex Discrimination and Law Firm Culture on the Internet: Lawyers at the 'Information Age Water Cooler' (Palgrave Macmillan 2009), which examines attorneys' use of legal discourse in an Internet community as a vehicle for challenging gender discrimination.
 Dr. Baumle is also the coauthor of Same-Sex Partners: The Demography of Sexual Orientation (SUNY 2009), which draws on 2000 U.S. Census data to examine the manner in which sexual orientation affects a variety of demographic processes.
-She recently completed editing the first handbook on the demography of sexuality, the International Handbook of the Demography of Sexuality (Springer Press 2013), which includes more than 20 chapters examining sexual behavior, identity, desires, and the manner in which traditional demographic outcomes are affected by these factors.
+She is also the editor for the first handbook on the demography of sexuality, the International Handbook of the Demography of Sexuality (Springer Press 2013), which includes more than 20 chapters examining sexual behavior, identity, desires, and the manner in which traditional demographic outcomes are affected by these factors.

 - Demography of Sexuality